MD2SA/DonkeyKong/README.md

   - [x] Bomb not exploding alone
   - [x] Trap with weird activation
 - [ ] Refactor gravity logic for more realistic behavior
+- [ ] Implement pathfinding system for entities to find Manel

 ## 🚀 New Features
 - [ ] Add new levels or maps